Tierpsy/WellAnnotator/README.md

 * the GUI will present you with the `full_data` video of each of the wells of the first video
 * scroll through the video with the scroll bar below the video, or with the scrollwheel of your mouse
     * don't place the cursor on the video while scrolling, as there is a bug at the moment that will also make the view zoom
-* annotate a well by either clicking the appropriate button, or use numbers on your keyboard:
+* annotate a well by clicking the appropriate button
+* move to the next/previous well with the `Next Well`/`Previous Well` buttons
+    * note that the well progression indicator will change
+* when you've annotated all the wells in a file, use the `Next Video`/`Previous Video` button
+    * this will take a couple of seconds, more if you're working on remote data
+* save the progress on disk by clicking on the `Save` button
+    * you will be prompted to save as you close the GUI.
+But it's safer to save often!

+### Keyboard Shortcuts

 | key | label |
 | -:|:-----|